ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-16-day16-no-ceasefire-104-brent-fomc.md

 > **🏭 FOMC DECISION Rates Expected to Hold at 3.50–3.75%.
 The Dot Plot Will Say Everything.**
 >
 > CME FedWatch shows 92%+ probability of a hold.
 Core PCE at 2.8%, oil above $100, and a war still in progress make a cut impossible.
 But the economy is slowing: Michigan sentiment 55.5, Beige Book flagged capex pauses in 9 of 12 districts, continuing claims rising.
 Powell faces an impossible task: acknowledge stagflation without triggering panic.
-The dot plot is the key — if 2026 rate cut expectations are pulled from 2 cuts to 0–1, equities will sell off hard.
+The dot plot is the key.
+If 2026 rate cut expectations are pulled from 2 cuts to 0–1, equities will sell off hard.
 If the statement introduces "energy supply uncertainty" language, that signals the Fed sees the oil shock as a structural, not temporary, problem.
 Statement at 2:00 PM Wed; Powell presser at 2:30 PM.

-**Scenario 1 — Hawkish Hold (60% probability).** Hold rates, dot plot shows 0–1 cut in 2026, Powell emphasises inflation uncertainty.
+**Scenario 1: Hawkish Hold (60% probability).** Hold rates, dot plot shows 0–1 cut in 2026, Powell emphasises inflation uncertainty.
 S&P −1–1.5%.
 10Y yield +5–10 bps.
 Dollar rallies.
 Most likely outcome.

-**Scenario 2 — Neutral Hold (25% probability).** Hold rates, dot plot unchanged at 2 cuts, Powell hedges on both sides.
+**Scenario 2: Neutral Hold (25% probability).** Hold rates, dot plot unchanged at 2 cuts, Powell hedges on both sides.
 S&P flat to +0.5%.
 Market waits for April CPI data.

-**Scenario 3 — Dovish Signal (15% probability).** Hold rates but language shifts toward growth concern.
+**Scenario 3: Dovish Signal (15% probability).** Hold rates but language shifts toward growth concern.
 Dot plot still shows 2–3 cuts.
 S&P +1.5–2%.
 Unlikely with $104 Brent.

 ## This Week's Event Calendar | March 16–20